Are Non-Parent Or Grandparent Custody Petitions Temporary?

 I am not saying that that parent should go out and start making sweeping admissions of everything they’ve done wrong.
 What I’m saying is that if there is a genuine problem, trying to hide the problem rather than remedy it will be a short-term gain and a long-term loss.
 Courts are much more sympathetic to parents who acknowledge the problems that they have and take the steps necessary to remedy it.
 But those interventions, treatments, therapies need to happen quickly because a child’s development waits for no one.
 The child is on a developmental timetable and very often, the timetable necessary for the parents to remedy their problems take longer than the timeframe that the child’s psychological development requires.

 For more information on Permanency of Non-Parent Custody, an Initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.